Meet Our Team

 Peter Twidle, Instructor, Class 6/8.
 MSA Officer.
 GLP Certified.
 First Aid.
-When he’s not skiing and working as a Silver Star Mountain Host, Peter is riding one of his motorcycles (his personal fleet includes a 2009 Yamaha FJR 1300, 2001 Honda VFR, and a 1988 Honda CB 450 S).
-He has been riding for 35 years and enjoys doing track days, rides with his riding group and sport touring with his wife Peggy, who is also a KDSC Learn to Ride and Advanced Riding Techniques grad.
+When he’s not skiing, Peter is usually out riding or touring on one of his motorcycles (his personal fleet includes a 2009 Yamaha FJR 1300, 2001 Honda VFR, and a 2017 Triumph Bonneville).
+He has been riding for over 35 years and enjoys doing track days, rides with his riding group and sport touring with his wife Peggy, who is also a KDSC Learn to Ride and Advanced Riding Techniques grad.
 Peter took training from KDSC in the mid 90’s and knew from watching our instructors that it was something he really wanted to do.
 He has been a KDSC Instructor/Coach since 2006.
 “I love seeing the smiles of new riders, many of whom have never even sat on a bike before, and who are up and riding within a weekend.”

 Bill Downey, Instructor Class 5/6/7/8.
 MSA Officer.
 GLP Certified.
 DDC Instructor.
 First Aid.
 BA.
 BSW.
 Always community-involved in various roles, Bill spent 30 years as a social worker and an occupational health and safety instructor, and he was a Lake Country volunteer firefighter as well as a Special Olympics coach.
 He took KDSC’s Learn to Ride course, got hooked on motorcycling, and came back as soon as he could to become an Instructor.
 Why does Bill like teaching?
 “It’s a chance to engage with people who care enough to explore the science of traffic safety, helping them ground their actions and their choices as motorcyclists in contemporary, proven approaches and technologies.
 And then there’s just loving being on two wheels….”